-- Listen to how they are feeling.
-Having a chance to talk openly could help someone to feel calmer and more able to move forward.
-Just being there for them will probably help lots.
+Having a chance to talk could help them feel calmer and more able to deal with their stress.
+Being there for them and listening without judging them can help.

 [My friends can help by] making me a cup of tea, holding me while I cry, making me laugh...

-- Reassure them that stressful situations can pass.
-For someone who is in the middle of a stressful time, it can be hard to see an end point.
+When someone is in the middle of a stressful time, it can be hard to see when it might end.
 Let them know that situations change and can get better.

 Not putting extra pressure on me... letting me know they're there but that I don't have to do anything.

-- Support them to seek professional help.
-For example, you could help them contact their GP, go with them to an appointment or do some research on mental health and wellbeing (see our page on helping someone else seek help for lots more ideas).
+You could help them contact their GP, go with them to an appointment or do some research on mental health and wellbeing.
+See our pages on helping someone else seek help for more ideas.

-- Look after yourself.
-If someone around you is very stressed, you might become stressed too.
+If someone around you is very stressed, you might feel stressed too.
 If this happens, try to take a step back and look after your own wellbeing.
-Being calm and relaxed will make you more able to help someone else.
+Having good wellbeing can make you feel more able to help someone else.